nicolargo/glances/docs/glances-doc.rst

   critical=5.0
   critical_action=python /path/to/foo.py

-All the stats are usable in the command line by the use of the {{mustache}} syntax.
-Another example to create a log file containing used vs total disk space if a warning space trigger is reached:
+All the stats are available in the command line through the use of the {{mustache}} syntax.
+Another example to create a log file containing used vs total disk space if a space trigger warning is reached:

   [fs]
   warning=70